insidae/website/content/21-01-2020/index.md

     - web-dev
 ---

-## This post will be updated over time

 Okay, currently my bash_profile is in **serious** need of a refresh.
-This thing has been following me around for **years**, from job to job, and I'm not even sure what half of it does anymore.
+This thing has been following me around for **years**, from job to job, laptop to laptop, and I'm not even sure what half of it does anymore.
 There are some bits I use frequently and some bits I've never used, so there's a lot of clean-up required.

-I'll try and write notes for each section to make it clear what each line does.
+Note to self: I'll try and write comments for each section to make it clear what each line does.
-That way you can cherry-pick the bits that seem useful and ignore the rest.
+That way people can cherry-pick the bits that seem useful and ignore the rest.
 It might even be a good idea to include screenshots of output.

 ***